 Design by Elizabeth Pearce and Michaela Willi Hooper, Open Oregon Educational Resources, CC BY 4.0.
+[Return to Figure 4.9]

 4.4 CHILD AND FAMILY THEORIES AND PERSPECTIVES

 There are several important and well-accepted theories about how children develop.
 While we cannot describe all of those theories in this text, the authors will point you toward D1/D2 texts to examine multiple theories.
 In this text we will focus on Psychosocial Theory (Erik and Joan Erikson) below and on the ecological systems theory (Urie Bronfenbrenner) later in this chapter.